 Another potential out-of-pocket expense for medical scheme members is co-payments for in- and out-of-hospital procedures.
 This co-payment is an excess amount imposed and specified by the medical scheme.

-Owners of a CoPay Cover policy, also a short-term insurance product, enjoy cover for co-payments on procedures performed as in- and out-patients, hospital admission fees, and for co-payments charged on MRIs, CTs and ultrasound scans.
+Owners of a CoPay Cover policy, part of the Combined Cover benefits, enjoy cover for co-payments on procedures performed as in- and out-patients, hospital admission fees, and for co-payments charged on MRIs, CTs and ultrasound scans.

 Who qualifies for CoPay Cover?